sulu/web-twig/docs/image.md

             $imageFormatConfiguration: '%sulu_media.image.formats%' # optional but recommended
 ```

-So if we have an original image of 1920x1080 and have a image format called 100x:
+For example, if the original image has a resolution of 1920x1080 and the image format is called 100x:

 ```twig
 {{ get_image(headerImage, '100x') }}
 ```

-Will add automatically the width and height attributes to the imgage tag:
+The feature will automatically add a width and height attribute to the rendered image tag:

 ```twig
 <img alt="Title" title="Description" src="/uploads/media/100x/01/image.jpg?v=1-0" width="'100" height="56">
 ```

-The is recommend `sulu_media.image.formats` but is optional.
+The `$imageFormatConfiguration` parameter is optional.
 Without it will try to
 guess the format by the given format key so it will then only work with format keys
 like 100x, x100, 100x@2x, 100x100-inset and similars.